Is there a difference between Clinical Pilates and Pilates?

 It is appropriate for all age groups, genders, abilities, fitness levels, from kids, to pregnant women and the elderly.

-As the exercises are tailored to the individual, Jemma can make your program as challenging or gentle as it needs to be to achieve the best outcomes for you.
+As the exercises are tailored to the individual, our team can make your program as challenging or gentle as it needs to be to achieve the best outcomes for you.

 You don’t need to have an injury to attend, many clients come to keep fit and healthy, enjoying the personalized attention that a small class size allows.
 It gives them the peace of mind to know that they are performing the exercises correctly under supervision.